robbiew/goldmine/index.md

 ## DIRECTLY LAUNCH A DOOR

-If you want to launch a door game directly from your BBS, bypassing the gOLD mINE main menu:
+If you want to launch a door game directly from your BBS, bypassing the gOLD mINE main menu, use a Dor Code from the list on this page.
+If no door code is passed, the user will land at the gOLD mINE main menu,

 Mystic (make sure you are using the most recent release):